Curriculum for the Secondary Minor in Teacher Education

-- Each methods course includes a 40 hour field placement in a local school setting.
+- Each methods course includes a 40 hour field placement in a local school setting assigned by the Department.

 - Candidates may not take more than two methods courses during one semester.

-- The Initial Program advisor determines field placements based on these requests and availability.
+- The Director of Clinical Practice determines field placements based on these requests and availability.